mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 Complete each step to the best of your ability.
 Do as much of each step as you can I will award partial credit for the work that you do completely.

 Submit your completed work on GradeScope.

+The goal of the assignment is to make a React interface for the Star Wars API.

 ## Redux (extra credit)